Dwayne Bravo: World Cups

 Bravo played in all of West Indies games at the 2007 Cricket World Cup in the West Indies.
 He had a disappointing World Cup scoring 129 runs at an average of 21.50 and although he took 13 wickets at 27.76 his economy rate was 5.56.
 Against South Africa he conceded 69 runs off 7 overs including 18 off his first over.

-He played in all West Indies games at the 2009 T20I World Cup and was named in the 'Team of the Tournament' by Cricinfo for the 2009 T20I World Cup.
+He played in all West Indies games at the 2009 T20I World Cup and was named in the 'Team of the Tournament' by ESPNcricinfo for the 2009 T20I World Cup.

 He was ruled out from the 2011 Cricket World Cup in India due to the knee injury when he slipped at the wicket while bowling to South African batsman on 24 February 2011 at Delhi.
 He was rested for four weeks and could not participate further in the tournament.

 He played in all of West Indies games at the 2012 ICC World Twenty20 in Sri Lanka, which the West Indies won.
 He played most of the tournament as a batsman as injury prevented him from bowling.
-For his performances in 2012, he was named in the T20I XI of the year by Cricinfo.
+For his performances in 2012, he was named in the T20I XI of the year by ESPNcricinfo.

 In 2014, during a tour of India, Bravo was spokesman for the players during players strike which resulted in the tour being cancelled half way.
 He was later omitted from the West Indies World Cup squad for the 2015 Cricket World Cup in Australia and New Zealand.
 The West Indies struggled in his absence, especially in the bowling department.

 He then played in all of West Indies games at the 2016 ICC World Twenty20 in India, which the West Indies won.
 His high quality death bowling is considered to be one of the main reasons that the West Indies won the title.
 He was named in the 'Team of the Tournament' by Cricbuzz.

 In May 2019, Cricket West Indies (CWI) named him as one of ten reserve players in the West Indies' squad for the 2019 Cricket World Cup.

 Retirement and another comeback

 On 31 January 2015, Bravo announced his retirement from Test cricket.
 In October 2018, he announced his retirement from international cricket in all formats but will continue to play franchise T20 cricket.
 In December 2019, Bravo came out of international retirement in preparation for the 2020 T20 World Cup.

 In September 2021, Bravo was named in the West Indies' squad for the 2021 ICC Men's T20 World Cup.

 On 6 November 2021, Bravo retired from international cricket and played his last T20I match against Australia in the Sheikh Zayed Cricket Stadium.
+He continued to play league cricket across the globe and finally announced his retirement from all forms of cricket on 27 September 2024.